matloff/fastBigStat/README.md

   Moreover, the quantity s is approximately &sigma;.
 So T is approximately N(0,1) distributed, even if W is not normal.

-* In other words, one can compare T to the standard normal distribution, and thus achieve approximately correct inference, even if the sample distribution was not normal.
+* In other words, one can compare T to the N(0,1) distribution, and thus achieve approximately correct inference, even if the sample distribution was not normal.
 Hence the practice of approximate inference.

-This lead to a branch of mathematical statistics, known as large sample theory.
-Even MLEs are approximately normal (though the context here is a little different; we are still assuming an exact distribution for their sampled population).
+* This led to a branch of mathematical statistics known as large sample theory.
+Core among them is the fact that if a sequence of random variables Z<sub>n</sub> is asymptotically normal, then so is any smooth function of them g(Z<sub>n</sub>).

+* E.g. for MLEs.
+The likelihood is a product, so the log likelihood is a sum, just what we need for the Central Limit Theorem!
+It doesn't quite fit the CLT, is the terms are not independent, but it's enough, as we can use some theory to take care of the non-independence.

+  Then g becomes the inverse function that is needed to solve for the estimate, which is then approximately normal.
+The context here is a little different -- we are still assuming an exact distribution, e.g. exponential, for the sampled population, but the principle is the same.
+Without large sample theory, in most cases we would not be able to derive the exact distribution of the MLE.

+* The famous statistician George Box famously said, "All models are wrong, but some are useful."
+No parametric model is truly correct in Practice.
+No one is 10 feet tall, and no one's weight is negative.
+  No actual random variable is continuous, as our measuring instruments are of only finite precision.
+Even the iid assumption is often problematic.
+So the term *exact inference* is illusory.

-* Even though we have computers today, and large-sample theory -- and even though no random variable in the real world has an exact normal distribution -- *many analysts today still favor "exact" statistical methods*.
-They note that there is always the question of "How large is 'large'?" in large-sample theory.
+* Approximate methods are very popular, including with me, but *many analysts today still favor "exact" statistical methods*.
+They note that there is always the question of "How large is 'large'?"

 # The Multivariate Normal Distribution Family